-The Data Warehouse and Decision Support team at DPI is charged with building, maintaining, and providing user support around WISEdash (the Wisconsin Information System for Education (WISE) data dashboard), the SDPR (School District Performance Report), and other data and reporting tools geared towards our districts and schools.
+The Data Warehouse and Decision Support team at DPI is charged with building, maintaining, and providing user support around WISEdash (the Wisconsin Information System for Education (WISE) data dashboard) and other data and reporting tools geared towards our districts and schools.
 The team also supports any mandatory federal or state reporting requirements.
 Leveraging the unique philosophy of data warehouse concepts and technologies, the focus is placed on data integration and easy-to-use interfaces for data analysis to better understand education outcomes for Wisconsin students.

 Why are these data tools important?

 Education data is a primary tool to see how our students, schools, and policies are working.
 Over time, the data show the results of changes we make in schools, letting us track progress and make adjustments.
 As stated in Agenda 2017, the goal for Wisconsin is to help ensure every child graduates from high school prepared for both college and career pathways.
 These data systems are a key part of Agenda 2017's assessment and data systems emphasis on giving parents and the public more timely, quality data to use for informed decision-making.